Surgery and anesthesia · Monitoring protocol

 Medical history

-Let us know about any current medications, known allergies, or recent health concerns.
-This information is essential to personalize the protocol.
+Let us know about any current medication, known allergy or recent health concern: this information helps personalize the protocol.

 Reachable number

-Make sure we have a number where you can be reached during the day.
-We will call you as soon as the procedure is done.
+Make sure we have a number where we can reach you during the day.
+We call you as soon as the procedure is done.

 Home preparation

-Prepare a quiet, comfortable recovery space, remove obstacles your pet could jump onto, and have the cone available if we provide one.
+Set up a quiet, comfortable recovery space, remove obstacles, and keep the cone within reach if we give you one.

-Our surgical expertise, monitoring protocol, and advanced technologies are here for them.
-Let's talk about their needs.
+Our surgical expertise, monitoring protocol and technologies are here for them.
+Let us talk about their needs.